bellmarc/vidly-memories-app/README.md

 - If User selects a Travel Destination card(by popularity), they may view all videographers shooting in that region to consider booking.
 - Email list for sign-up discount/offers, what's new

--Signup as customer/professional & customer can make booking with professional, the profile page will show customers booking & vice versa.
+-Sign-up as customer/professional & customer can make booking with professional, the profile page will show customers booking & vice versa.
 -Static pages: Homepage process w/images
 Testimonial page
 -Make fake pros from diff locations & only locations that are signed up by pros will be found by customers.

-##### Other features:
+##### Other future features:

 - Book to Checkout (Stripe/Paypal)integration
 - Calender for available dates